75 Things to Do in London (The ULTIMATE London Bucket List)

 My neighborhood!
 I lived here during the first half of 2016 in London, in Bermondsey to be exact.
 So I spent a lot of time here and couldn’t possibly be any happier with this neighborhood.
 I lived just around the corner of Bermondsey Square (check my favorite coffee place: Hej) and Bermondsey Street (have dinner at Franco Manca).
 Maltby Street Market is nearby as well during the weekends (check ‘Food Markets in London’).

 After my shopping adventure on Oxford Street, (check ‘Attractions in London) I randomly wandered through some streets, through Soho Square Gardens, directly into Soho.
 A district full of cute cafes, pubs, secondhand bookstores and Chinese restaurants (Chinatown is located in Soho – check ‘Attractions in London’).
 This is also where people go to party.
 My boyfriend also lived and worked here for a few weeks and he really liked it.

 If you avoid the touristic hot spots, Camden can be pretty fun.
 Camden High Street is for me personally too packed and touristic.
-However, Camden Canal Market (a food market) is really fun.
+However, the Camden Canal Market (a food market) is really fun.
 You can also take a walk along the gorgeous canal, which is pretty romantic.

 East London: Shoreditch, Whitechapel, Hackney, Hoxton & Dalston